 - I stayed at Zostel during my trip.
-Zostel is India’s first and the largest chain of backpackers’ hostels.
+Zostel is India’s first and largest chain of backpackers’ hostels.
 It has top-rated hostels at 37 locations across India & Nepal – surrounded by a completely new and fast-evolving ecosystem of more than 200 backpacker hostels.
-It is a great place to stay if you want to meet like-minded travelers, connect with travelers from around the country and swap some really cool travel stories.
+It is a great place to stay if you want to meet like-minded travelers, connect with travelers from around the country, and swap some really cool travel stories.

 - Besides that, Wayanad resort and hotels are also attractive points of the place.
-Imagine, after spending time exploring places, there is a place with nature surrounded and all the services are ready just for your relax.
-Also, you will be able to spend the greatest time and save the moments with beloved family and friends.
+Imagine, after spending time exploring places, there is a place with nature surrounded and all the services are ready just for your relaxation.
+Also, you will be able to spend the greatest time and save the moments with your beloved family and friends.
 Depending on your budget, this could be a great choice for your vacation in Wayanad.

 The Best Time to Visit Wayanad

 Wayanad weather is quite enjoyable throughout the year for travelers to visit.
 Particularly, October to May is the best time to visit Wayanad.
-In which, you can travel to the place in between Dec to Feb if you want to enjoy a bit colder atmosphere.
+In which, you can travel to the place between Dec to Feb if you want to enjoy a bit colder atmosphere.

 I have yet to explore the rest of Kerala.
 But what I can say without a second thought, is that this destination truly deserves to be on your Kerala bucket list.
 Every nook of this place is blessed with picturesque landscapes and the bliss of nature.

 In the spirit of full disclosure, I haven’t seen all of Wayanad attractions yet.
 This article is purely based on my personal experience.
 I usually don’t enjoy spending much time in tourist spots.
 They tend to be too crowded for my liking.
-Therefore I have excluded the super touristy destinations that I visited from this list of to-dos.
+Therefore, I have excluded the super touristy destinations that I visited from this list of to-dos.
 But if tourist destinations are your thing, Google is your best bud, my friend!